The Londonderry Scots-Irish saved New Hampshire from a Massachusetts takeover by multiplying along the border and

-People in Haverhill starte calling the Londonderry Scots-Irish ‘papists.’
+People in Haverhill started calling the Londonderry Scots-Irish ‘papists.’
 They cut hay in the Scots-Irish fields, threatened them with violence and arrested them for trespassing and nonpayment of taxes.
-The Londonderry Scots-Irish gave as good as they got.
+But the Londonderry Scots-Irish gave as good as they got.

 Massachusetts, for its part, claimed Londonderry, arguing the colony’s northern boundary followed the Merrimack River all the way to Lake Winnipesaukee.
 To stake its claim, the Massachusetts General Court granted a township in what is now Concord, called Pennycook, and encouraged settlement there.
 Then it granted more townships from Concord on south.

 Nonsense, argued the New Hampshire faction.
 The northern border of Massachusetts lay three miles north of the mouth of the Merrimack River, then extended westward all the way to the New York line.

-The final decision on the border lay in London.
+The final decision on the border lay in England.
 Both New Hampshire and Massachusetts sent agents to London to argue their case.
 But in order to prevail, they had to demonstrate they could settle the territory and establish local governments that had actual authority.
 Both sides found that task difficult.

 Further aggravating Jonathan Belcher was the lieutenant governor for New Hampshire, John Wentworth.
 Wentworth also had designs on land in New Hampshire.